tayormi/writesync/README.md

 ## ⚙️ Configuration

 All site-wide configurations are managed in a single file: `lib/config/site_config.dart`.
-Update this file to customize your blog:
+Here are the key configuration areas:

+### Basic Configuration
 ```dart
 class SiteConfig {
   // Site Information